AAROC/aaroc.github.io/voms.md

 # Virtual Organisations

-In order to register to a Virtual Organisation, you need a personal certificate from a [trusted Certificate Authority]( {{ site_url }}/CertificateAuthorities )
+In order to register to a Virtual Organisation, you need a personal certificate from a [trusted Certificate Authority]( {{ site_url }}/CertificateAuthorities ).
+There are several VO's supported - see a full list at <a href="http://operations-portal.egi.eu/vo/search">the EGI Operations Portal</a>

 # Attributes

+Attributes

 # Proxies